johnshearing/PrivateKeyVault/README.md

   * You will be asked if you want to sign the encrypted file.
   * Answer yes so that Bob will know for sure that the encrypted file is from Alice.
   * Enter Alice's Password when prompted.
-  * Next you will be asked for the Unique Id of the recipients.
+  * Next you will be asked for the Unique ID of the recipients.
   * It is customary to make yourself one of the recipients - otherwise only Bob will be able decrypt the file.
   * So enter Alice's email address **alice@gmail.com** and press the **Enter** key.
   * Next enter Bob's email address **bob@gmail.com** and press the **Enter** key.